TheGoldenEye/polka-store/README.md

 filename is set automatically: "data/\<chainname\>.db"
 **defchain:** The chain which is used (if no chain is given in the command line)
 **_Chain specific settings:_**
 **providers:** An array of websocket urls describing the nodes to connect.
 The program tries to connect the first node in list, if connection fails, the next one is used.
 **startBlock:** The first block in the chain to be scanned.
 The default values refer to the blocks with the first transactions on chain.
-If the database is empty, the block scan starts at this block, if not, at the last block stored in the database.
+If the database is empty or does not exist, the block scan starts at this block, if not, at the last block stored in the database.
 **PlanckPerUnit:** Defines the number of Plancks per DOT/KSM/WND, or simply the count of decimal places
 **check_accounts:** A list of accounts used in check mode (see below)